riboviz/example-datasets/README.md

 ## Top-level directories are kingdoms, with an artificial one for simulated data

-Each of these directories contains a README.md file with more detailed information
+Each of these directories contains a README.md file with more detailed information on the datasets conatined therein.

 ### animalia